 You can be sure that the 1x scopes we offer like the Swarovski Z6i and Vortex line have each been rigorously field-tested in a variety of applications to verify that performance, build quality and engineering are up to JP expectations.
 Like all the scopes we offer, they are individually selected to complement the quality of our rifles, and while their prices may vary, their value is constant.

-Warrantee service on optics with manufacture related defects: We only sell high quality optics warranted by the original manufacturers.
-Once a scope has been opened, mounted or used in any fashion, repair or replacement for warranty related defects will be handled by the manufacture, not JP Enterprises, Inc. The manufacturers represented on our website offer quick and efficient warrantee service and it is actually faster for you to deal direct with them rather than sending it to us and having us send the scope in for service.
+We only sell high-quality optics warranted by the original manufacturers.
+Once a scope has been opened, mounted or used in any fashion, repair or replacement for warranty related defects will be handled by the manufacturer, not JP Enterprises, Inc. The manufacturers represented on our website offer quick and efficient warranty service and it is actually faster for you to deal direct with them rather than sending it to us and having us send the scope in for service.
 We apologize for any inconvenience this causes, but this policy is standard throughout the industry.

-Please note: Due to the increasing rate of fraudulent purchases of high priced scopes online using stolen credit cards, we have put into effect the following security measure procedures regarding such online sales :
+Due to the increasing rate of fraudulent purchases of high priced scopes online using stolen credit cards, we have put into effect the following security measure procedures regarding such online sales:

 © 2015 JP Enterprises.
 All rights reserved.